An Edit Friendly DDPM Noise Space: Inversion and Manipulations: Additional details on experiments and further numerical evaluation

 Our modified ImageNet-R-TI2I dataset contains 44 images: 30 taken from PnP~\cite{Narek22}, and 14 from the Internet and from the code bases of other existing text-based editing methods.
 We verified that there is a reasonable source and target prompt for each image we added.
 For P2P~\cite{Hertz22} (with and without our inversion), we used the first 30 images with the ``replace'' option, since they were created with rendering and class changes.
 That is, the text prompts were of the form ``a $\ll$rendering$\gg$ of a $\ll$class$\gg$'' (\eg ``a sketch of a cat'' to ``a sculpture of a cat'').
 The last 14 images include prompts with additional tokens and different prompt lengths (\eg changing ``A photo of an old church'' to ``A photo of an old church with a rainbow'').
 Therefore for those images we used the ``refine'' option in P2P.
 We configured all methods to use 100 forward and backward steps, except for PnP whose supplied code does not work when changing this parameter.

 Table~\ref{tab:table_parameter} summarizes the hyper-parameters we used for all methods.
-For our inversion and for P2P with our inversion, we arrived at those parameters by experimenting with various sets of the parameters and choosing the configuration that led to the best CLIP loss under the constraint that the LPIPS distance does not exceed $0.3$.
+These apply to both the numerical evaluations and to the visual results shown in the figures.
+For our inversion, for P2P with our inversion, and for CycleDiffusion we arrived at those parameters by experimenting with various sets of parameters and choosing the configuration that led to the best CLIP loss under the constraint that the LPIPS distance does not exceed $0.3$.
 For DDIM inversion and for P2P (who did not illustrate their method on real images), such a requirement could not be satisfied.
 Therefore for those methods we chose the configuration that led to the best CLIP loss under the constraint that the LPIPS distance does not exceed $0.62$.
-For PnP, we used the default parameters supplied by the authors.
-In Fig.~\ref{fig:clip_lpips} we show the CLIP-LPIPS losses graph for all methods reported in the paper, as well as for CycleDiffusion.
-In this graph, we show three different parameter configurations for our inversion, for P2P with our inversion, and for CycleDiffusion.
-As can be seen, our method (by itself or with P2P) achieves the best LPIPS distance for any given level of CLIP similarity.
+We show results over DDIM inversion with 100 and 50 number of diffusion steps.
+For DDIM inversion mid-way we use the inversion until a specific timestep.
+For PnP, null-text inversion, and EDICT we used the default parameters supplied by the authors.

+Table~\ref{tab:comparison_table} and Figure~\ref{fig:clip_lpips_all} summarizes the comparisons of all methods reported in the paper with the hyper-parameters from Tab~\ref{tab:table_parameter}.
+The results show that our inversion achieves a good balance between LPIPS and CLIP, while requiring short edit times.
+Integrating our inversion into P2P improves their performance in both metrics.
+Our method, CycleDiffusion, and null-text inversion support diversity among generated outputs.